cypnk/Bare/README.md

 Bare has no usernames, passwords, editors, file uploaders, or other
 mechanisms that get in the way of writing your thoughts.
 Simply put your
-posts in year/month/day/slug.md format, and Bare will publish it.
+posts in *year/month/day/slug.md* format, and Bare will publish it.
 You
-also schedule posts to be published at a future date as bare will only
+can also schedule posts to be published at a future date as bare will
-show posts from the current date and into the past.
+only show posts from the current date and into the past.

 Bare will also create an archive of all posts and create a syndication
 feed of the most recent ones.